lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

 The highlighted portions of the code snippet above define some new variables that will get used in various places in this tutorial's code.
-The ``parameter_set_file_template`` defines how the parameter sets, and subsequently the directories for each parametized simulation, will be named.
+The ``parameter_set_file_template`` defines how the parameter sets, and subsequently the directories for each parameterized simulation, will be named.

 .. admonition:: waves-eabm-tutorial/tutorial_07_cartesian_product/SConscript